 - Alberta's Scientific Research and Experimental Development (SR&ED) Credit is worth 10% of a company’s eligible research and development expenditures up to $4 million, for a maximum credit of $400,000.
 The credit will be refundable for all companies.

-- The Alberta Enterprise Corporation Act will encourage venture capital investment. $100 million has been allocated to co-invest in early stage capital funds focused on areas including information and communications technology, life sciences, green technology and nanotechnology.
+- Alberta Enterprise Corporation is an independant fund manager that encourages venture capital investment by investing in technology venture capital funds that finance early-state, knowledge-based companies. $100 million has been allocated to co-invest in early stage capital funds focused on areas including information and communications technology, life sciences, green technology and nanotechnology.

 For more information about innovation and research in Alberta, please visit: Alberta Enterprise and Advanced Education